-Every child has a rocket which they progressively move up until they reach the star and receive a prize from the treasure box.
+Every child has their picture and name on the cloud with a rainbow at the beginning of each day, when children have made amazing choices throughout the day, they can move up to reach the treasure pot and receive a prize from the rewards tub.
 Dojos are also introduced in Reception.
+The children are rewarded dojos based on the MIRROR values they show throughout the school day.
 The children enjoy counting how many they have and this supports their number skills.

-Once routines and rules have been established children who choose not to follow them are given a verbal warning.
-If they repeatedly make the wrong choices they are given 'thinking time' to reflect on their behaviour and what they could do differently next time.
+Once routines and rules have been established children who choose not to follow them are given a verbal warning and are moved down onto the grey cloud.
+If they repeatedly make the wrong choices, they are moved onto the thunderstorm clouds and are given 'thinking time' to reflect on their behaviour and what they could do differently next time.
+As soon as it is appropriate, staff encourage the children to continue with their journey moving back up the chart.
 Staff consistently encourage children to make the right choice in a supportive and caring manner.